googlemaps/flutter-navigation-sdk/CONTRIBUTING.md

 Remember to format the generated files using the formatter.

+> [!NOTE]
-Note: The melos script automatically runs the formatter after pigeon generation.
+> The melos script automatically runs the formatter after pigeon generation.

 ### Testing pigeon generated code